strobelight/lima-docker-registry-k3s-persistent/README.md

 # lima-docker-registry-k3s-persistent
 Start lima with docker and k3s, with amd64 and arm architecture, mounting the docker directory of root and user to external disk, start docker registry and ui to it.
+Based off of some [lima examples](https://github.com/lima-vm/lima/tree/master/examples).

 ## Pre-requisites
 * `brew install docker`